cossio/CenteredRBMs.jl/README.md

 Montavon, Grégoire, and Klaus-Robert Müller.
 "Deep Boltzmann machines and the centering trick."
 Neural networks: tricks of the trade.
 Springer, Berlin, Heidelberg, 2012.
 621-637.

 Melchior, Jan, Asja Fischer, and Laurenz Wiskott.
 "How to center deep Boltzmann machines."
 The Journal of Machine Learning Research 17.1 (2016): 3387-3447.

+## Citation

+This code is released as part of the supporting materials of https://arxiv.org/abs/2206.11600.
+If you use this package in a publication, please cite:

+* Fernandez-de-Cossio-Diaz, Jorge, Simona Cocco, and Remi Monasson.
+"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv preprint arXiv:2206.11600 (2022)